lpryszcz/htseq/doc/features.rst

          These are transformed into a dict, such that, e.g., ``gf.attr['gene_id']`` gives the value of the attribute ``gene_id`` in the feature described by ``GenomicFeature`` object ``gf``.
-         The parser for the attribute field is reasonably flexible to deal with format variations (it was never clearly established whetehr name and value should be sperarated by a colon or an equal sign, and whether quotes need to be used) and also does a URL style decoding, as is often required.
+         The parser for the attribute field is reasonably flexible to deal with format variations (it was never clearly established whether name and value should be separated by a colon or an equals sign, and whether quotes need to be used) and also does a URL style decoding, as is often required.

+      .. attribute:: GenomicFeature.attr_tuples

+		Same as ``attr`` above, but a list of tuples, so as to be able to handle multiple entries with the same key.

    In order to write a GFF file from a sequence of features, this method is provided: